TalTech-HPC-Centre/taltech-hpc-docs/docs/software/openfoam.md

 **Lesson to be learned:** Parallel computation is only useful for sufficiently large jobs.

 **NOTE: Parallel does not (necessarily) mean faster!!!** Parallel execution introduces overhead (starting threads, communication)!
-For optimal execution time and optimal use of resources one needs to test and find the sweet spot.
+For optimal execution time and optimal use of resources, one needs to test and find the sweet spot.

 ![sweet spot](/software/attachments/of-timing.png)![sweet spot](/software/attachments/of-timing2.png)![sweet spot](/software/attachments/of-timing4.png)

 The division into the areas is a combined decision taking into account "real" (wall clock) and "user" (summed time of all threads) time (from the `time` command).
-"Wall clock" (real) time is the time one needs to wait till the job is finished, "Summed thread time" (user) is the sum of the times that all individual threads needed, it should be roughly user = numtreads x real.
-For parallel programs, one can expect that "user" time of the parallel run is larger than for the sequential, due to communication overhead, if it is smaller, that probably means the individual threads could make better use of cache.
+"Wall clock" (real) time is the time one needs to wait till the job is finished, "Summed thread time" (user) is the sum of the times that all individual threads needed, it should be roughly user = num threads x real.
+For parallel programs, one can expect that "user" time of the parallel run is larger than for the sequential, due to communication overhead, if it is smaller, that probably means the individual threads could make better use of the cache.

 | area | why | explanation |
 |-----------|------------|-----------|